 Tuition, fees and financial aid

-Students have the ability to authorize up to two individuals to access housing and dining account information on their housing application.
-This authorization allows parents to log in to their student’s housing statement to view charges and payments, and to make payments to the student account.
+Students need to log onto their MyHFS account (NetID required) and provide access for up to two individuals to view their account information.
+This authorization allows individuals to log in to their student’s housing statement to review charges make changes and payments to the student’s housing and dining accounts.

 Make a payment

-Whether or not your are authorized on your student’s account, you may make payments via the HFS Parent Payment website.
+Whether or not your are authorized on your student’s account, you may make payments via the HFS Parents and families payment page.

-Contact HFS: at email@example.com or 206-543-4059 if you have any questions related on on-campus housing and dining.
+Contact our Student Services Office at email@example.com or 206-543-4059 if you have any questions related to on on-campus housing and dining.